dgant/PurpleWave/readme.md

 ## Building on top of PurpleWave

 PurpleWave is in early stage development and is thus changing rapidly.
 As such, it may be difficult to build a different bot based on it right now.
 As the API stabilizes, I'll provide more information.

+## License

+PurpleWave is published under the MIT License.